The Bankrate promise

 What is a mortgage commitment letter?

-A mortgage commitment letter is a document from a mortgage lender that verifies it has plans to approve your home loan, so long as you continue to comply with what was submitted in your application.
+A mortgage commitment letter is a document from a lender, verifying that it plans to approve your home loan, so long as you continue to comply with what was submitted in your application.
 When you receive one of these letters, it means the lender has completed a review of your application, credit score and personal finances and all signs point toward a successful underwriting process.
-The letter serves as proof that you’re preapproved and on the path to being able to close the deal.
+The letter serves as proof that you’re preapproved to obtain financing to purchase a home.

 Types of mortgage commitment letters